mikeonslow/elm-workshop/part2/README.md

 # Introduction to Elm (Part 2)

+>Before getting started with this part, be sure to `cd` into the directory `part2` in your project

 In this part, we'll start off with the basic frame of the app and look at each section.

 #### Module and Imports